ironpeakservices/ironpeak.be/README.md

 Slides
 -------
-If you are looking for the presentation slides I gave somwhere, look in the [static/slides/ directory](static/slides/).
+If you are looking for the presentation slides I gave somewhere, look in the [static/slides/](static/slides/) directory.

 CI / CD
 -------